ADHD and Career Development: Empowering Neurodivergent Women

 Defining Your Core Values

-Values are who you are at your core—your deepest sense of what is important to you.
+Values are who you are at your core—your most profound sense of what is important to you.
 I use values to work with all of my clients, and it is a central tool in Acceptance and Commitment Therapy (ACT), which I often use in my therapy practice.
-As we move through life, negative messages, fear, anxiety, and depression move us away from who we are, and we start making decisions based on other things than who we truly want to be as people.
-Values exercises can help us get back in touch with who we truly are deep down.
+As we move through life, negative messages, fear, anxiety, and depression move us away from who we are, and we start making decisions based on things other than who we truly want to be as people.
+Values exercises can help us get back in touch with who we indeed are deep down.
 Here are two tools I use with my clients:

-• Values Inventory: This tool helps you identify what matters most to you by listing and prioritizing your core values.
-Reflecting on these can guide you toward careers that align with your personal beliefs and passions.
+• Values Inventory: This tool helps you identify what matters most by listing and prioritizing your core values.
+Reflecting on these can guide you toward careers aligning with your beliefs and passions.

 • Values Essays: Writing essays about your values can provide deeper insights into what drives you.
 This exercise can reveal patterns and themes in your life that point to a fulfilling career path.